bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 **To-do list for elements:**
 - [ ] Add the documentation for element formulation and constitutive models.
+- [ ] Add the available user element tags and their equivalent elements in Abaqus.
 - [ ] Add user subroutine for updated Lagrangian approach `uel_nlmech_cauchy.for`.